On Commonsense Cues in BERT for Solving Commonsense Tasks: Task and Model

-We adopt the method of \citet{commonsenseqa} using BERT \cite{bert} on CommonsenseQA.
-The structure is shown in Figure~\ref{fig:bert}.
-In particular, given a question $q$ and 5 candidate answers $a_1, ..., a_5$, we concatenate the question with each answer to obtain 5 concatenated sequences (i.e. sentences) $s_1, \dots, s_5$, respectively.
-In each sentence, we use a special symbol {\it [CLS]} in the beginning, a symbol {\it [SEP]} between the question and the candidate answer, a symbol {\it [SEP]} in the end.
+We adopt the method of \citet{commonsenseqa}, using BERT \cite{bert}.
+In particular, given a question $q$ and 5 candidate answers $a_1, ..., a_5$, we concatenate the question with each answer to obtain 5 question-answer pair sequences (i.e. sentences) $s_1, \dots, s_5$, respectively.
+In each sentence, we use a special symbol {\tt [CLS]} in the beginning, a symbol {\tt [SEP]} between the question and the candidate answer, a symbol {\tt [SEP]} in the end.

-BERT consists of $L$ stacked Transformer layer \cite{transformer} to encode each sentence.
-The last layer hidden state of the {\it [CLS]} token is used for linear classification with softmax, and the candidate among $s_1,\dots,s_5$ with the highest score is chosen as the prediction.
+BERT uses $L$ stacked Transformer layers \cite{transformer} to encode each sentence.
+The last layer hidden state of the {\tt [CLS]} token is used for linear scoring with softmax normalization.
+The candidate among $s_1,\dots,s_5$ with the highest score is chosen as the prediction.
 More details of our implementation are shown in Appendix~\ref{app:Implementation Details}.